Skip to content

 Additional Information

 In accidental exposures, diatomaceous earth is not expected to cause toxicity.
 If swallowed, it will pass through the stomach and intestines without causing problems.
 If inhaled, DE can irritate the nose and lungs causing coughing and shortness of breath.
-On skin or in the eyes, it can cause irritation and dryness.
+On the skin or in the eyes, it can cause irritation and dryness.

 If you notice that your child has ingested diatomaceous earth, it is important not to panic.
 Take the substance away from the child and wipe their mouth out with a soft wet cloth.
 You may give them some water to drink to get the taste out of their mouth.
 Do not try to induce vomiting.
 If on the skin wash the exposed area with soap and water.
 If inhaled get the person to fresh air, if in the eyes, immediately rinse with water.